All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

 If you score above 8 you should seek help and anything above 13 indicates dangerous alcoholism.

-Rehab 4 Alcoholism is here to help you find the right drug & alcohol rehab in Hampshire.
+Rehab 4 Alcoholism is here to help you find the right drug and alcohol rehab in Hampshire.

 When suffering from a substance use disorder, it’s helpful to understand any underlying causes.